Chris Hicks: The Soulful Shredder of Macon

 Guitar in Hand, Soul in the Soil

-Some musicians chase the spotlight.
-Some chase the next town and the next award.
+Some musicians seek the spotlight.
+Some can’t wait for the next town or the next award.
 Chris Hicks?
-He chases the next good lick — the next story to turn into song, the next jam with musicians he loves.
+He just wants the next good lick, the next story to turn into song, the next jam with musicians he loves.
 He’s been everywhere from Lizella back porches to the Fillmore East, from Grant’s Lounge to riding shotgun with Stevie Ray Vaughan.
-And yet, he’s an every man with every road bending him back to Macon — the place that raised him, shaped him, and keeps him grounded while the music never stops.
+And yet, he’s an every man with every road bending him back to Macon, the place that raised him, shaped him, and keeps him grounded while the music never stops.

 And don’t ever try to stop Chris.
 His cheerful energy carries him from one new adventure to the next before you can even holler “encore!”

-Born in Lizella, Georgia, a few winding miles west of town, Chris came up strumming mountain music with his grandfather on mandolin, playing proms with his high school band, and gigging at every dance hall and roadhouse that would have him.
-That same boy now stands as one of Southern Rock’s most enduring and endearing figures — yet he never left home.
+Born in Lizella, Georgia, a few miles west of town, Chris came up strumming mountain music with his grandfather on mandolin, playing proms with his high school band, and gigging at every dance hall and roadhouse that would have him.
+That same boy now stands as one of Southern Rock’s most enduring and endearing figures.
+Yet, in all his road gigging, he never left home.
 Not really.

-He still lives near Macon, out in the country.
+He still lives near Macon, out in Lizella country.
 Still plays Grant’s Lounge on Poplar Street.
-Still shows up at GABBA Fest.
+Still shows up at GABBA Fest and Society Garden.
 Still walks the same streets as Otis, Little Richard, and the Allmans before him.

 “My first album was the Allman Brothers Band (ABB) At Fillmore East on 8-track,” Chris says.
 “Duane Allman has more influence on my playing than anyone.
 I still find myself pulling licks that came from what I heard on that record.”